MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-create.md

 1. In Identity Governance, start the process to create an access package.

-1. Select the catalog where you want to put the access package.
+1. Select the catalog where you want to put the access package, that has the necessary resources.

 1. Add resource roles from resources in the catalog to your access package.